-Agile coaches, and especially Agile coaches focused on Transformation and change, tend to fall into one of four camps in terms of what they believe about leading change.
-Some believe that change begins at the individual and team level, and grows within the organization.
+Agile coaches, especially Agile coaches focused on Transformation and change, tend to fall into one of four camps in terms of what they believe about leading change.
+Some believe change begins at the individual and team level and grows within the organization.
 That change is about the people first and making sure they have what they need to be successful.
-Others believe that change can be led at the organizational level, but that it's still crowdsourced and people driven.
-A large majority focus on installing team level practices, and take a small scale delivery focus to leading change.
-It's a business focused approach, but directed in the small.
-Others see systemic issues and want to attack the root of the problem and are willing to take a Chief Architect type approach to solving the problem and leading others forward.
+Others believe change can be led at the organizational level but that it's still crowdsourced and people driven.
+A large majority focus on installing team-level practices and take a small-scale delivery focus to leading change.
+It's a business-focused approach but directed in the small.
+Others see systemic issues and want to attack the root of the problem by taking a Chief Architect type approach to solving the problem and leading others forward.

-While this is an overly simplistic view, what people believe about change, and how to lead change, really matters when you're building a Transformation team.
-Every Transformation needs a focus... a transformation hypothesis, if you will... and the belief system of your transformation team needs to reflect and support that hypothesis
+While this is an overly simplistic view, what people believe about change and how to lead change, really matters when you're building a Transformation team.
+Every Transformation needs a focus... a Transformation hypothesis, if you will... and the belief system of your Transformation team needs to reflect and support that hypothesis